 - Will the default arrangement we choose be charge cap complaint?

-- You will need to provide information via The Pensions Regulator's new online portal to confirm that you have met your obligations within five months of the staging date and follow the re-enrolment process.
+- You'll need to provide information via The Pensions Regulator's new online portal to confirm that you've met your obligations within five months of the staging date and follow the re-enrolment process.
 Find out more.
 We can’t control what’s shown on any other websites.

-- You will also need to maintain records of the plans used to meet the obligation, details of the automatically enrolled eligible jobholders (including those who have opted out) and voluntary joiners.
+- You'll also need to maintain records of the plans used to meet the obligation, details of the automatically enrolled eligible jobholders (including those who have opted out) and voluntary joiners.

 - Ensure that you have a reliable and secure method of holding this information with reporting functionality.
 Ensure this is in keeping with current data protection regulations.